 EPA promulgated a 1-hour national ambient air quality standard for nitrogen dioxide on January 22, 2010.
-The new 1-hour standard is 100 ppb.
-The design value is calculated by following the procedures in the Federal Register.
-EPA retained the current annual health-based standard for nitrogen dioxide of 53 ppb (0.053 ppm).
-Nitrogen dioxide levels in the Puget Sound region, as currently monitored by Ecology, are typically below (cleaner than) the levels in the new standard.
-The new standard is depicted in Figure 15 with historical data since 1998.
-The years prior to 2010 have been included on the graphs for historical comparison; the new air quality standard applies to 2010 and subsequent years.
+The new 1-hour standard is 100 ppb, and is based on the 98th percentile of 1-hour daily maximum concentrations, averaged over three years.
+Nitrogen dioxide levels in the Puget Sound region, as currently monitored by Ecology, are typically below (cleaner than) the 1-hour standard.
+The 1-hour standard is depicted in Figure 14 with historical data since 1998.
+The years prior to 2010 have been included on the graphs for historical comparison.
+The Seattle 10th and Weller site is not included in Figure 14 because 3 years of data are required.

-&lt;sup>10EPA, Airnow, NOX Chief Causes for Concern; epa.gov/air/nitrogenoxides/
+&lt;sup>10EPA, Airnow, NOX Chief Causes for Concern; epa.gov/airquality/nitrogenoxides/

 &lt;sup>11EPA.
-New 1-hour National Ambient Air Quality Standards for Nitrogen Dioxide; epa.gov/air/nitrogenoxides/actions.html#jan10, accessed September, 2010.
+New 1-hour National Ambient Air Quality Standards for Nitrogen Dioxide; epa.gov/airquality/nitrogenoxides/actions.html.

-Figure 14: Annual Nitrogen Dioxide (NO2) (1995-2005) and Reactive Nitrogen (NOy - NO) (2007-Present)
+Figure 13: Annual Nitrogen Dioxide (NO2) (1995-2005) and Reactive Nitrogen (NOy - NO) (2007-Present)